-Poor posture: Typically, postural issues such as forward head carriage cause neck strain.
-Desk work, iphone use, or carrying heavy pack backs contribute to this.
+Poor Posture: Typically, postural issues such as forward head carriage cause neck strain.
+Desk work, phone use, or carrying heavy back packs contribute to this.
 These activities place unnatural strain on your neck joints.
 Sleeping on your stomach also can cause neck pain.

 Arthritis: This causes degeneration in the intervertebral discs or joints of the neck.
 There are many different types of arthritis, including osteoarthritis, gout and rheumatoid.
 Fibromyalgia, which is not arthritis but is similar in its impact on the joints of our body can also cause neck pain.
-There is no cure for these, but pain can be elevated through Osteopathic treatment.
+There is no cure for these conditions, but pain can be alleviated through Osteopathic treatment.